ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Worker displacement is a challenge as old as the Industrial revolution.
 Political innovation (such as the universal basic income) are needed to fight the inequality that already exists at a ridiculous and immoral level.

-**It is possible for us to deploy automation and machine learning while increasing the quality of life for all of society.** The move towards a machine intelligent world will be a positive one if we **share the value created**.
+**It is possible to deploy automation and machine learning while increasing the quality of life for all of society.** The move towards a machine intelligent world will be a positive one if we **share the value created**.

 The issue with machine driven value is that it supercharges the already broken self fufilling capitalist prophecy - the rich getting richer.